bakeiro/Light-PHP-documentation/src/index.md

 ### Introduction

+`Light-php` Light PHP it's an open-source minimal PHP framework that only includes what's necessary, avoiding big and complex structures, yet capable of building big and fully-featured API/Websites.
-`Light-php` it's a really simple yet powerful framework which makes possible to start working without reading massive documentations, so you can focus in the application development and you can understand how the framework works thanks to it's easy MVC structure.
+It's advantages from others frameworks are the small learning curve, possibility to start working without reading massive documentations and it's easy to understand how the framework works and being able to modify its original behavior.

-Yet it looks simple, this project follows the `PSR-0`, `PSR-1` and `PSR-4` standards, good coding practices, MVC structure, dependency injection, CI with github actions and much more!, so this implements the recommended way to develop apps instead of create an "alternative" way to develop apps.
+This project includes the `PSR-0`, `PSR-1`, `PSR-4`, `PSR-11`, `PSR-12` standards, good coding practices, MVC structure, service container and much more!

 More info  [Github project](https://github.com/bakeiro/Light-PHP/)

 ### Top features

-- Really easy to use and learn
+- Minimal framework, only includes what's necessary
+- Small learning curve
 - MVC structure
-- Micro template engine
-- Database abstraction
-- Seo urls
-- Session encryption
-- PSR1, PSR4, PHPDoc
-- Debug PHP console
-- PHP CI, JS CI with github actions
+- Possible to read and modify its original behavior
+- Security implementations out of the box
 - Integrated with Npm and Composer
-- Security implementations
 - Much more!

 [Documentation](./overview/Overview.html)